lshtm-genomics/omics-course/docs/other-omics/methylation.md

 zcat tb_pb_14.ipd.csv | head
 ```

-This is a very large file, so we can't open it with LibreOffice Calc.
+This is a very large file, so we can't open it with `gnumeric`.
 The first few lines should look like the example below.

 !!! terminal "Terminal output"
     ```